tradej/content/tools/devassistant/developers.md

     $ da pkg lint ./dap-NAME-VERSION.dap

-After potential problems were sorted out, you can install the DAP by running
+The command outputs a list of problems that prevent the DAP from being used in distribution.
+After the problems are sorted out, you can install the DAP by running

     $ da pkg install ./dap-NAME-VERSION.dap

-or upload it to the [DAPI](https://dapi.devassistant.org) if you have an account, using the command:
+or upload it to the [DAPI](https://dapi.devassistant.org) for others to consume.
+Use the command:

     $ da extra dap upload -d ./dap-NAME-VERSION.dap